 By early-1950, the name of the theater was changed to the Follies Theater, also known as the Follies Burlesque.
-It lasted until 1972, when the management refused to start showing hard-core pornography in order to keep in operation.
+It lasted until 1972, when the management started showing hard-core pornography in order to keep in operation.
 It reopened in 1974 for legitimate theatrical use, but after one performance, the theater was closed again.
-The Follies Theater was destroyed in a fire in 1978.
+“Deep Throat” was showing here in 1977.
+The Follies Theater was destroyed in a fire on January 4, 1978.

 Today, the enormous Harold Washington Library Center, Chicago’s main library building, is located on the site of the theater.